Pennsylvania Route 414: Route description

 PA 414 heads into Canton Township in Bradford County and passes through more wooded areas as Cedar Ledge Road before reaching an intersection with PA 14 in Cedar Ledge.
 Here, the route turns north to join PA 14 on an unnamed road, heading through rural areas of homes.
 The road crosses into the borough of Canton and becomes Springbrook Drive, heading east near a few businesses.
 The two routes continue north onto Sullivan Street and pass a few homes before heading into the commercial downtown of Canton.
 Here, PA 14 continues north onto Troy Street and PA 414 heads east onto West Main Street, passing more downtown businesses and intersecting the northern terminus of PA 154.
 Past this intersection, the road becomes East Main Street and heads east-northeast through residential areas.
 The route crosses back into Canton Township and heads into a mix of farmland and woodland with some homes, curving to the east.
 PA 414 heads into open agricultural areas with some homes, passing through East Canton and crossing into Leroy Township.
 The road turns to the east-northeast and passes through West Leroy, continuing through more open farmland with some woods and residences to the north of Towanda Creek and passing through Leroy and Woodruff Corners.
 The route continues through rural areas and enters Franklin Township, turning northeast and intersecting the eastern terminus of PA 514 in West Franklin.
 PA 414 winds east through more farmland and woodland with some residences to the north of the creek, passing through Franklindale.
 The road continues into Monroe Township and heads northeast through more farmland before continuing east into wooded areas with some fields and gomes.
 The route heads into the borough of Monroe and turns northeast as Pennsylvania Avenue, passing between woods to the west and residential areas to the east before passing more homes and running to the west of a Reading Blue Mountain and Northern Railroad line.
 PA 414 comes to its eastern terminus at an intersection with US 220.

 Major intersections

+PA 414 Truck

+Pennsylvania Route 414 Truck is a truck route bypassing a weight-restricted segment on PA 414 on which vehicles over 10 tons are prohibited.
+The route follows US 15/I-99 and Bloss Mountain Road around the borough of Liberty, Pennsylvania.
+Signs were erected in 2023.